yuegao04/docs/docs/operation/connector.md

 ### Global Connectors List

-1. Click on `Operation Center` in the left-hand sidebar.
+1. Click on `Operation Hub` in the left-hand sidebar.
 2. Click on the `Connectors` tab to view the connectors list.

 ![connector-list](/img/v0.3.0/opration/connector/op-conn-list-en.png)